aricooperdavis/Spotilist/README.md

 4. Host your own [CORS Anywhere server](https://github.com/Rob--W/cors-anywhere/) so that you're not relying on the demo version.
 You will need to modify [Line 149 of `spotilist.alpha.js`](https://github.com/aricooperdavis/Spotilist/blob/master/spotilist.alpha.js#L149) to refer to your server.

+4. Host your own [All Origins Server](https://github.com/gnuns/allOrigins#on-your-own-server) so that you're not relying on the public version.

 5. Register for a [spotify developer client ID](https://developer.spotify.com/dashboard/applications) so that you're not using mine all the time.
 You will need to modify [Line 63 of `spotilis.alpha.js`](https://github.com/aricooperdavis/Spotilist/blob/master/bbcspotilist.alpha.js#L63) to replace my client ID with yours.
 Note that you will need to [whitelist the redirect URI on your Spotify dashboard](https://developer.spotify.com/documentation/general/guides/app-settings/).

 ## Contributing
 Please do - by filing any [issues](https://github.com/aricooperdavis/Spotilist/issues) you encounter or any [enhancements](https://github.com/aricooperdavis/Spotilist/labels/enhancement) you can think of, or even better by coding up those improvements yourself and making a [pull request](https://github.com/aricooperdavis/Spotilist/pulls).

 ## Acknowledgements
-Many thanks to the developers of [CORS Anywhere](https://github.com/Rob--W/cors-anywhere/) and [jQuery](https://github.com/jquery/jquery) whos exceptional hard work made this project simple.
+Many thanks to the developers of [All Origins](https://github.com/gnuns/allOrigins) and [jQuery](https://github.com/jquery/jquery) whose exceptional hard work has made this project simple.